“With every burrito we roll or bowl we fill, we're working to cultivate a better world.”

 It makes business decisions easier, regardless of who on your team is in the driver's seat.
 When faced with a choice, you and your staff need only ask yourselves: Does this move the restaurant's mission forward?
 If not, why are we doing it?

-It tells the world what you're all about and separates you from your competition.
+It's a crucial part of restaurant marketing: it tells the world what you're all about and separates you from your competition.

 It can help you hire the talent you’re looking for by attracting people who fit your culture and share your values.